-Foreign sales outside of the E.U. and the Asian markets described above are subject to the foreign government regulations of the relevant jurisdiction, and we must obtain approval by the appropriate regulatory authorities before we can commence clinical trials or marketing activities in those countries.
-The approval process varies from country to country, and the time may be longer or shorter than that required to obtain a marketing authorization in the U.S., the E.U. or the Asian markets described above.
+Foreign sales outside of the E.U. are subject to the foreign government regulations of the relevant jurisdiction, and we must obtain approval by the appropriate regulatory authorities before we can commence clinical trials or marketing activities in those countries.
+The approval process varies from country to country, and the time may be longer or shorter than that required to obtain a marketing authorization in the U.S. or E.U.
 The requirements governing the conduct of clinical trials, product licensing, pricing and reimbursement vary greatly from country to country.